rkt/rkt/Documentation/subcommands/run.md

 ### Mounting Volumes

-Volumes are defined via the `--volume` flag, the volume is then mounted into each app running to the pod based on information defined in the ACI manifest.
+Volumes are defined via the `--volume` flag, the volume is then mounted into each app running in the pod based on information defined in the ACI manifest.

 There are two kinds of volumes, `host` and `empty`.